sapori-saperi

 • Learn to make a crostolo, typical griddle bread of Carpegna, Le Marche

-• Tour of Arborea Archeologia, orchards of ancient varieties of fruit, and tasting of Renaissance green almond salad
+• Tour of Arborea Archeologia, orchards of ancient varieties of fruit

-• Dinner based on free-range Cinta Senese (black belted pig of Siena) and grey Casentino pigs: naturally cured salumi (Italian charcuterie) and fresh pork dishes at Terra di Michelangelo
+• Dinner based on free-range Cinta Senese (black belted pig of Siena) and grey Casentino pigs: naturally cured salumi (Italian cured pork) and fresh pork dishes at Terra di Michelangelo

 • Learn to make cantuccini (what you probably call biscotti)